atomicframeworks/percentOfTheTime.js/README.md

 ```

 ### percentOfTheTime.destroy();
-Reset the module config to defaults & remove percentOfTheTime from String.prototype
+Reset the module config to defaults & remove percentOfTheTime from Number.prototype

 ## License
 percentOfTheTime.js is release under the MIT license <br>